 #2 | Answer the Screening Questions to be an Uber Eats Driver

 Then I went through the signup questions on Uber Eats to be a driver.
-The fine print on Uber Eats said it could take up to 7 days for me to pass a background check, but I was approved in under an hour.
+The fine print on Uber Eats said it could take up to 7 days to pass a background check, but I was approved in under an hour.

 - I provided my name, birthdate, address, and social security number.
 I also had to fill out a W-9, a tax form associated with contractor employees.
 It was pretty easy.
 The sections I needed to fill in were highlighted, and I was able to type in my name in the signature field.
 You’ll also need to provide payment information (i.e. routing number and bank account) so Uber Eats can deposit your earnings.